What’s the weather like in Finland?

 But wait, isn’t there supposed to be warm summers too?
 How confusing!
 Well, I hope, no more!
 I have tried to gather all weather facts here to make your travel planning little easier.

 This guide describes the weather in Finland by month.
 Okay, I admit, I also explain the social atmosphere a bit and mention a couple of non-weather things.

 You should read further if you want to:

 - Know what kind of weather is to be expected for a specific month.

 - Determine which month is the best for your next visit.

 - Answer the questions your curious spouse/child/odd bar quiz host might ask and be a total Finland Pro!

-Just like real-estate business, weather is all about location and luck.
+Just like the real-estate business, the weather is all about location and luck.
 Finland is a big country.
-In the winter time, the thumb rule is that the northern you go, the colder it gets.
+In the wintertime, the thumb rule is that the northern you go, the colder it gets.